 Serve this beef in black pepper steak recipe with boiled rice or noodles.

 If you go to a Chinese supermarket often, then you must have seen those jars with Chinese black pepper sauce as well.
 It’s usually right where you can also find hoisin sauce and black bean sauce.
 And that ready to use black pepper sauce is also a great instant option to make this pepper steak recipe!

 Nothing wrong with that, go for it if you prefer that version.

-I also like to serve this pepper steak recipe with a lovely crunchy Thai salad that you might have heard of before: som tum.
-It often goes by the name of green papaya salad.
 You can also find this salad prepared with green mango instead of green papaya.
 But then I have to pay our local Chinese supermarket a visit and hope that they have it that day.